 Access to finance

-Prior to 2000, the government of Niger offered housing finance and government subsidised homes to government employees through a public and private owned credit and loan institution known as Crédit du Niger (CDN) and a government-owned housing development company, Société Nationale d’Urbanisme Et de Construction Immobilière (SONUCI).
-SONUCI is still operating but CDN has been liquidated, and in 2011 replaced by Banque d’Habitat.
-In 2012 SONUCI developed a strategic partnership with some housing developers to build 2 000 houses between now and 2014.
+Prior to 2000, the government of Niger offered housing finance and government subsidised homes to government employees through a public and private owned credit and loan institution known as Crédit du Niger (CDN) and through a government-owned housing development company called Société Nationale d’Urbanisme et de Construction Immobilière (SONUCI).
+The SONUCI is still operating but CDN has been liquidated, and in 2011 was replaced by Banque d’Habitat which to date is still not operating.

-This form of financing is still in its embryonic stage due to the low average income of employees in Niger, as well as other constraints such as the low percentage of the population who are employed.
-Some private but informal housing promoters use their personal funds to build houses for low income and higher income brackets for rentals.
+Mortgage financing is still in an embryonic stage due to the low average income of employees in Niger, as well as other constraints, such as the low percentage of the population who are employed.
+There is no mortgage bank in Niger however all the commercial banks as stated above offer housing loans under certain circumstances such as having a fix employment for an individual seeking loan with the employer as collateral and having a partnership or other agreements for developers or institutions in the housing industry.
+In most cases the down payment is a minimum of 10%-25% of the loan.
+The interest rate is between 8% and 10%, at 7 to 20 years.
+Apart from banks and other formal enterprises some private but informal housing promoters use their personal funds to build houses for low income and higher income brackets for rentals.
 Other forms of housing finance include personal savings, remittances and family assistance.

-As with the majority of the West African Economic and Monetary Union (Union Economique et Monétaire Ouest Africaine, UEMOA) countries, long-term funding remains the major challenge for Niger’s housing market.
-Nevertheless, there are opportunities for developing national and regional mortgage banks and credit bureaus.
+As with the majority of the West African Economic and Monetary Union countries, long-term funding remains a major challenge for Niger’s housing market.
+Nevertheless, there are opportunities for developing national and regional mortgage banks and credit bureaux.

-The rate of housing supply is insufficient to meet the demand, estimated in 2000 by the ministry in charge of housing (Ministère De l’Equipement De l’Habitat ET de l’Aménagement Du territoire) to be about 40 000 a year.
-The recent boom in the mining sector has accentuated rents and demand for houses in Niamey as well as in other cities.
-The absence of mortgage banks to provide end user finance is a major challenge to the development of housing.
+According to Sahel Dimanche, the public national newspaper, the rate of housing supply is insufficient to meet the demand, as illustrated by different national surveys.
+Demand is estimated to be 50 000 units per annum, for the whole nation and 6 000 for Niamey, the capital.
+The economic growth and the rate of urbanisation have accentuated rents and demand for houses in Niamey as well as in other cities.
+The absence of mortgage banks in the provision of end-user finance is a major challenge to the development of housing.

-There are about 10 formal enterprises in the construction industry and a few in the real estate sector.
-Most of these focus on land acquisition from traditional proprietors and servicing the land into plots.
-The serviced plots are sold to potential home owners who build their homes incrementally.
-The majority of the potential home owners finance through savings and loans.
-There are different methods of financing by commercial banks and MFIs but the most popular among MFIs consists of initial savings over three to five years for land acquisition; after which a loan is granted according to the client’s revenue and the guarantee.
+There are no recent statistics about the number of registered companies in the construction industry but majority of the companies are in roads and other urban infrastructure with very few in the real estate sector.
+Those in the real estate sector focus on land acquisition from traditional proprietors and servicing the land into plots.
+The serviced plots are sold to potential homeowners who build their homes incrementally.
+The majority of potential homeowners finance these purchases with savings and loans.
+There are different methods of financing by commercial banks and MFIs, but among MFIs the most popular consists of initial savings over three to five years for land acquisition, after which a loan is granted according to the client’s income and the land title.
 The loans in most cases are insufficient for building a home; therefore most homeowners build their homes over a period of time.

-According to the Doing Business 2012 survey, Niger ranks 86th globally in registering property, down from 84th in 2011.
-Four procedures are required to register property (less than the six procedures required on average across sub-Saharan Africa), and the process takes 35 days (almost half the sub-Saharan African average).
-At 11 percent, the cost of registration is relatively high; this is 1.5 percent above the Sub-Saharan average.
+According to the World Bank’s 2016 Doing Business Report, Niger ranks 160 out of 189 economies in terms of ease of doing business, 178 in dealing with construction and 126 in terms of registering property.
+Four procedures are required to register property (less than the six procedures required, on average, across Sub-Saharan Africa), and the process takes 35 days (almost half the Sub-Saharan African average).
+Niger has maintained property value, 9% for the past three years compared to 11% of 2013, but the cost of registration is still relatively high.

 Policy and regulation